Gowerlabs/lumomat/README.md

  - `errorFlags`: a vector of integers in which a non-zero value in the `i`th element indicates that a data reception error occurred in the `i`th frame of the recording.
 This frame will likely contain NaN entries for one or more data types, from one or more tiles.
  - `groupName`: the name of group upon which the data was acquired (e.g. the cap serial number).

-Extended metadata can also be written to the file, however the format of this data is yet stable as it depends upon the resolution of a [query](https://github.com/fNIRS/snirf/issues/110) regarding the SNIRF specification.
+Additional extended metadata can also be written to the output file, however the resultant file is not compliant with the SNIRF specification.
 To enable writing the extended metadata:

 ```
 snirf = data.write_SNIRF(filename, 'meta', 'extended');